BrianHurtado01/My-Project-Lock/README.md

 your own screenshot.
 -->

-## My Project
+## Lock box
 My partner and I were looking to make a safebo kind of.
-The end goal was to
+The end goal was to create a lock box that would set an alarm when it's open.
+It also inlcudes a servo that is used as a lock mechanism.